josephtingiris/josephtingiris.github.io/_posts/2016-08-28-redhat-scl-php-7-on-centos-7.md

     yum remove httpd httpd-tools php*
     ```

 * Create (or modify) the systemctl EnvironmentFile for httpd.service.
 By doing this, it will cause the scl httpd24 to re-use the existing `/etc/httpd` structure (rather than what's in `/opt/rh/httpd24/root/etc/httpd`).
-If **`#OPTIONS= in /opt/rh/httpd24/root/etc/sysconfig/httpd`** and change it to the following, then be sure to update the contents of `/etc/httpd` to reflect what's in `/opt/rh/httpd24/root/etc/httpd`.
+Modify **`#OPTIONS= in /opt/rh/httpd24/root/etc/sysconfig/httpd`** and change it to the following, then be sure to update the contents of `/etc/httpd` to reflect what's in `/opt/rh/httpd24/root/etc/httpd`.

     ```
     OPTIONS="-d /etc/httpd"